 As a conclusion, videoconferencing is no substitute for many features of the physical office because it has:

 ivCAMPUS is an alternative for videoconferencing software (Zoom, Webex, or Microsoft Teams) because it’s a platform that combines the benefits of the physical office and the virtual one.
-Using our software for hybrid work allows you to create an immersive and easy-to-use environment for your employees, no matter where they are from.
+Using our virtual coworking space for hybrid work allows you to create an immersive and easy-to-use environment for your employees, no matter where they are from.
 There’s also no special software that needs to be installed for it, they only need to open their browser.